-Submissions for the 2022 Henry Armstrong Award will open on April 19, 2022.
-The deadline for submissions is May 13, 2022.
+The submissions for the 2023 Henry Armstrong Award are now closed, please check back in early 2024 for details.
 Please visit our Application Eligibility and Rules page for more information.

 ABOUT THE HENRY ARMSTRONG AWARD

 The Henry Armstrong Award (HAA) is a newly launched bursary and mentorship program, created to develop, elevate, and support Indigenous artists within the Canadian music industry.
 Named for MDM Recordings Inc. president and founder Mike Denney’s grandfather Lloyd Henry and mother Gloria Denney (née Armstrong), both fellow Six Nations Lower Mohawk, The Henry Armstrong Award aims to provide unique opportunities for growth and development to the selected recipient.

 The genesis for the HAA began in the spring of 2021, following the initial uncovering of the 215 Indigenous children in the Kamloops Residential School mass grave.
 Knowing he wanted to help, Denney called upon his fellow industry and quickly put together a committee united with the goal of promoting inclusivity, equity, and equality in the Canadian Indigenous Music space.

 Newly launched in 2022, the HAA is open to all Indigenous music artists across Canada.
 Following the application window, a juried selection process will begin via a committee of Canadian music industry professionals, culminating with the chosen act receiving a $10,000 bursary, along with a tailored mentorship program of professional development services.

 MISSION STATEMENT / ORIGINS

 The mission of the Henry Armstrong Award is simple – to further develop, elevate and support the diverse talents in the Canadian Indigenous music community.